SeaOfNodes/Simple/chapter09/README.md

 No language changes in this chapter, just adding optimizations.

+You can also read [this chapter](https://github.com/SeaOfNodes/Simple/tree/linear-chapter09) in a linear Git revision history on the [linear](https://github.com/SeaOfNodes/Simple/tree/linear) branch and [compare](https://github.com/SeaOfNodes/Simple/compare/linear-chapter08...linear-chapter09) it to the previous chapter.

 ## Engineering Peepholes

 The goal for Ch 9 is to "finish out" the Peepholes.
 Not that no more peeps will